Vector Symbolic Architectures as a Computing Framework for Emerging Hardware: Fundamentals of HDC/VSA

 \subsection{Generality and utility}

-Currently, there are several known areas where VSA were exploited.
+Currently, there are several known areas where HDC/VSA have been employed.
 Hypervectors serve as representations for cognitive architectures~\cite{RachkovskijWorldModel2013, BuildBrain}.
-They are used for approximation of conventional data structures~\cite{HD_FSA, UCBHD_FSA, ABF}, distributed systems~\cite{SimpkinHDWorkflow2019, RosatoHDDistributed2021}, communications~\cite{JakimovskiCollective2012, KleykoMACOM2012, KimHDM2018}, for forming representations in natural language processing applications~\cite{RPRSKJ2015, RIJHK2015} and robotics~\cite{AAAIWLevyBajracharyaGaylor, Neubert2019, Mitrokhin19HD, HAPCOM20, HerscheDVSCDT2020}.
-The fact that it is possible to map real-valued data to hypervectors allows one to apply VSAs in machine learning domains.
-Most of these works have been done for classification tasks (see a recent overview in~\cite{HDClassGe}).
-Examples of domains that have benefited from the application of VSA modeling are biomedical signal processing~\cite{HDGestureIEEE, ACCESS_HRV}, gesture recognition~\cite{HD_ICRC16, TNNLS18}, seizure onset detection and localization~\cite{BurrelloLBPSeizure2020}, physical activity recognition~\cite{Rasanen14}, and fault isolation~\cite{ACCESS_BIOFAULT} but VSA modeling can be useful for very generic classification tasks~\cite{intRVFL, DiaoGLVQHD2021}.
+They are used for the approximation of conventional data structures~\cite{HD_FSA, UCBHD_FSA, ABF}, distributed systems~\cite{SimpkinHDWorkflow2019, RosatoHDDistributed2021}, communications~\cite{JakimovskiCollective2012, KleykoMACOM2012, KimHDM2018}, for forming representations in natural language processing applications~\cite{RPRSKJ2015, RIJHK2015} and robotics~\cite{AAAIWLevyBajracharyaGaylor, Neubert2019, Mitrokhin19HD, HAPCOM20, HerscheDVSCDT2020}.
+The fact that it is possible to map real-valued data to hypervectors allows one to apply HDC/VSA in machine learning domains.
+Most of these works were connected to classification tasks (see a recent overview in~\cite{HDClassGe}).
+Examples of domains that have benefited from the application of HDC/VSA modeling are biomedical signal processing~\cite{HDGestureIEEE, ACCESS_HRV}, gesture recognition~\cite{HD_ICRC16, TNNLS18}, seizure onset detection and localization~\cite{BurrelloLBPSeizure2020}, physical activity recognition~\cite{Rasanen14}, and fault isolation~\cite{ACCESS_BIOFAULT}.
+However, HDC/VSA modeling can also be useful for very generic classification tasks~\cite{intRVFL, DiaoGLVQHD2021}.
 The common feature of these works is a simple training process, which does not require the use of iterative optimization methods, and transparently learns with few training examples.